All documents

 • Node Displays the number of nodes in the database cluster.

-Status Displays the current database status (Running, Stopped, Warning, ...).
+Status Displays the current cluster status (Running, Stopped, Warning, ...).

-Vertical scaling Indicates whether Vertical Scaling is enabled.
+Vertical scaling Indicates whether Auto Vertical Scaling service is enabled.

-Action Displays available actions for the database (Start, Stop, Restart, Delete, Resize, …).
+Action Displays available actions for the database cluster (Start, Stop, Restart, Delete, Resize, …).